 The diagram below shows how the Sentry system service issues certificates for applications based on the root/issuer certificate that is provided by an operator or generated by the Sentry service and stored as a Kubernetes secret

 When mTLS is enabled, Sentry writes the root and issuer certificates to a Kubernetes secret that is scoped to the namespace where the control plane is installed.
-In self hosted mode, Sentry writes the certificates to a configurable filesystem path.
+In self-hosted mode, Sentry writes the certificates to a configurable file system path.

-In Kubernetes, when the Dapr system services start, they automatically mount the secret containing the root and issuer certs and use those to secure the gRPC server that is used by the Dapr sidecar.
+In Kubernetes, when Dapr system services start, they automatically mount the secret containing the root and issuer certs and use those to secure the gRPC server that is used by the Dapr sidecar.

-In self hosted mode, each system service can be mounted to a filesystem path to get the credentials.
+In self-hosted mode, each system service can be mounted to a filesystem path to get the credentials.

-When the Dapr sidecar initializes, it authenticates with the system pods using the mounted leaf certificates and issuer private key. these are mounted as environment variables on the sidecar container.
+When the Dapr sidecar initializes, it authenticates with the system pods using the mounted leaf certificates and issuer private key.
+These are mounted as environment variables on the sidecar container.

 mTLS to system services in Kubernetes